jbarkie/intro-to-programming/notes/week2/tuesday-notes.md

 # Tuesday.
 March 12 Notes
 - Semantic Versioning
 - Learned about state managements and its evolution in frontend frameworks
   - Flux, Redux, NgRx
 - Added NgRx state management with new simple "counter" feature
   - Added global store to keep track of application state
   - Added specific counter state to keep track of just the local component state
+  - Defined a feature with reducers definitions
+  - Added actions to be dispatched when state should be updated
-- Learned how to use Angular DevTools and Redux DevTools
+- Installed Angular DevTools and Redux DevTools
+- Learned how to store data in local/session storage on browser
+- Discussed Effects in Angular and how to use them with state management
+- Added new action group at application level so that we can fetch a given user's data from local storage upon app start
 ## Key Takeaways
 - Semantic versioning - e.g., v1.2.3
   - Major - one or more (possible) breaking changes
   - Minor - backward compatible new features (new methods, classes, etc.)
   - Patch - backward compatible bug fixes
 - Difference between `package.json` and `package-lock.json`
   - `package.json` - mandatory and lists dependencies required for given project
   - `package-lock.json` - auto-generated and lists specific versions installed
 - State - the data in memory of our application
 - "Stateful user interface"
   - Native apps (iOS, Android)
   - Cross-platform
     - MAUI - .NET 6 UI framework with code reusability and platform-agnostic approach
       - Can be used to develop high-performance applications for Android and iOS, as well as Windows and macOS
     - Electron (VSCode, Discord) - app runtime for writing native Chromium apps and rendering the interface and node.js for local APIs
     - Web
 - Backing service - attached resource / service on which an application relies for its functionality
   - Helps to scale up
 - Local retention of state (OOP) doesn't work
   - Really should have no data in a component or service that's "owned" by that thing
   - Make all application state "global" - but immutable so it can't be changed
+  - Job of the component
+    - Accurately project the application state to the client
+      - Select some data from the store
+        - Decoupled from the component (think SRP)
+    - Provide affordances through which the user can indicate their intention on changing the state of the data
+      - Dispatch actions (events)
+- Browser storage:
+    - Local storage - stored on hard drive
+    - Session storage
+- Redux Tie Fighter - Effects
+    - Subscribing to observables (pipe)